marvbloke/eMBee-BASIC/README.md

 ---------------
 1: Download the zip file, unpack and copy the *folder* to your arduino sketches directory.

+2: Go to Manage Libraries, search for 'Digital Infrared Temperature Sensor MLX90615' and install it (in order to get 'I2CMaster')

-2: Install the SSD1306ASCII library (updated by Robin Edwards for speed)
+3: Install the SSD1306ASCII library (updated by Robin Edwards for speed - included in package)

-3: Check your wiring corresponds to the pins in the comments/defines at the top of the eMBee_BASIC file.
+4: Check your wiring corresponds to the pins in the comments/defines at the top of the eMBee_BASIC file.

 BASIC Language
 --------------